oliverselinger/db-evolve/README.md

 dbEvolve.migrate();
 ```

+On instantiation of DbEvolve the two tables `DB_EVOLVE` and `DB_EVOLVE_LOCK` for state control are created.
+If they already exist, creation is simply skipped.

 ## FAQ

 #### Sql comments

 Single line comments indicated with `--` are supported.
 Multi-line comments not!

+#### Can I change the content of an already applied migration script?

+No!
+A content change also changes the hash value, and you will receive an exception.
+However, instead create a new script.

 #### Is it running in production?